Offering free Wi-Fi is now a standard part of the experience clients (guests) have come to expect when they step into the majority of salons.

 A simple example of this would be a client illegally downloading a movie.
 In an open Wi-Fi service, you have no record of who that user is and your site has no terms and conditions regarding this.
 Therefore, you and your business are the ones deemed responsible and at risk of being fined or prosecuted.

 A salon providing public Wi-Fi to clients has an obligation to retain the details of a user’s personal information and be able to provide these if requested.
 It also has a requirement for the secure processing and storage of any personal information collected and sufficient steps to prevent any misuse of it.

 On top of these legal requirements, salon owners also need to be aware of the importance of having suitable content filtering software, to prevent users accessing inappropriate sites.

-Mutu offer a Guest Wi-Fi solution which you can simply plug into your existing router and instantly provide your clients with a secure branded landing page, data storage/tracking and content filtering.
+Provide your clients with a secure branded landing page, data storage/tracking and content filtering.

 Adding this extra kit can been seen solely as an additional cost at first glance.
 However, there are some great benefits to this beyond the legal ramifications;

 - Provide a professional branded landing page to your clients